jdillard/structed_tutorial/editme.rst

 stand out.

-Documents are stored in the reStructuredText_ format, an open, extensible `lightweight markup language`_ suited fro publishing to a multitude of formats including HTML, EPub and PDF. *struct:ed* facilitates editing of reStructuredText documents by providing the user with an environment that frees the user from having to remember the syntax for all document elements.
+Documents are stored in the reStructuredText_ format, an open, extensible `lightweight markup language`_ that supports publishing to a multitude of formats including HTML, EPub and PDF. *struct:ed* facilitates editing of reStructuredText documents by providing an environment that frees the user from having to remember the syntax for all of the different document elements and eliminating the occurrence of syntax errors.
 Additionally, it represents the document in a format that is easy to navigate, for example by displaying the section titles in a larger font.

-The reStructuredText documents need to be stored somewhere, of course.
+These reStructuredText documents need to be stored somewhere, of course.
 The first backend *struct:ed* supports is **GitHub**.
-Documents are stored in a git repository and their edit history is thus being preserved. *struct:ed* works on a repository level; the panel on the left shows a tree of the files present on in the repository.
+Documents are stored in a git repository and their edit history is thus being preserved. *struct:ed* works on a repository level; the panel on the left shows a tree of the files in the repository.
 Clicking a file will open it for editing.
 Clicking the *Commit* button at the top right will commit changes to all files to the *structed* branch of the repository.

-Finally, *struct:ed* also supports **collaborative editing**.
+Finally, *struct:ed* supports **collaborative editing**.
 Several users can edit a document simultaneously.
 Their changes will be immediately visible to others editing the same document.
 Note that all users need *push* access to a repository to be able to edit documents stored in it.